Gaze-LLE: Gaze Target Estimation via Large-Scale Learned Encoders: Related work

 A key property of gaze estimation is the need to integrate features extracted from the head region of the target person with other scene cues.
 This ensures that head pose, for example, is correctly interpreted in the context of the scene.
 Multi-branch approaches~\cite{lian2018believe, chong2020detecting, fang2021dual, bao2022escnet, jin2022depth, tonini2022multimodal, gupta2022modular, miao2023patch, horanyi2023they, tafasca2023childplay, tafasca2024sharingan} solve this problem by using the head representation as an input to the scene branch, thereby requiring the scene to be encoded separately for each person, and by carefully crafting fusion mechanisms that combine feature representations across the head branch, scene branch, and other branches.
 Additionally, many train with a complex multitask objective in order to supervise each encoder differently \cite{fang2021dual,jin2022depth,tonini2022multimodal,bao2022escnet,gupta2022modular, tafasca2023childplay, tafasca2024sharingan}.
 These complex architectures can be challenging to train and often converge slowly, as illustrated in Fig.~\ref{fig:convergence}.
 In contrast, we provide a head position prompt as a separate input to our unified decoder architecture (see Fig.~\ref{fig:architecture}), and all scene cues are extracted within the decoder, eliminating the need for a separate head branch and for multi-task objectives and fusion modules.

 Among the multi-branch architectures, the two-branch approach of Tafasca et. al.~\cite{tafasca2024sharingan} is the most closely-related to this paper.
 They use a large transformer-based backbone for the scene analysis branch, which receives the head branch representation as input.
 While they initialize their backbone with pretrained weights, it is still trained end-to-end, with the head branch producing a specialized feature representation.
 In contrast, we demonstrate that 1) head analysis can also be directly integrated into the decoder, eliminating the need for a head branch and further simplifying and streamlining the architecture, and 2) frozen large-scale foundational encoders give superior performance with two orders of magnitude fewer learned parameters.
-Gaze-LLE produces higher accuracy on all datasets (see Table~\ref{fig:results}).
+Gaze-LLE produces higher accuracy on all datasets (see Tab.~\ref{fig:results}).

 Some prior works~\cite{tu2022end,tu2023joint,tonini2023object} have explored an alternative formulation of gaze target estimation as a set detection problem, where a model based on DETR \cite{carion2020end} jointly predicts the location of all heads and their accompanying gaze targets.
-This avoids the need for a separate head detection step, but creates additional complications and existing works require the input of ground truth gaze data at testing time - prevnting comparison with most methods (see Appendix).
+While this avoids the need for a separate head detection step, it requires complex training, and these works use the ground truth gaze at inference time for matching - which is not consistent with practical use cases and prevents comparison with most methods (see Supp.
+Sec.~\ref{sec:detection}).
 Other prior works have estimated 3D gaze direction from facial appearance \cite{kellnhofer2019gaze360, zhang2015appearance, fan2019understanding} without identifying the gaze target, and some early approaches estimated head orientation \cite{stiefelhagen1999modeling, yucel2009resolution} to identify gaze targets.